leios/space-junk/src/content/joanne_1_2.md

 But I *could* at least commit to the bit.
 So I sighed and covered my face with my hand to hide my amusement and said, "alright.
 Explain yourself."

-She didn't say anything immediately and instead inched herself closer to my facewhile tilting her head to look under my hand.
+She didn't say anything immediately and instead inched herself closer to my face while tilting her head to look under my hand.
 During this time, her hair pooled onto the table and I silently wondered if it would get caught in a wire.
 After a few seconds, she said, "Promise you won't be angry?"

 "I'm already furious."
 I said while chuckling a bit, "Now tell me what happened."

-[EDIT: I like the unknotting unknot as an analogy to understanding Rei, but I think it's still a bit clunky] Ok.
+Ok.
 Look.
 Let's say you've got a rope and you decide to tie the two ends together to make a circle.
 For the sake of the argument, we'll call this an unknotted circle, or an unknot.
 Now let's say you stick that rope in your pocket and go for a run.
-When you get back, the rope will be all twisted around and tangled, but if you carefully take your time, you can untangle everything back to the original circle.
+When you get back, the rope will probably be a jumbled mess, but if you carefully take your time, you can untangle everything back to the original circle.

-That process of unknotting an unknot is precisely how it feels to decipher any conversation with Rei.
+That process of unknotting an unknot is precisely how it feels to decipher any conversation with Rei [^ It's also a fun math puzzle to look into if you are interested].
 It's a bit of an agonizing process, but when it's all over, everything feels simple.
-You go from, "What in the world is going on here" to "Ah, right.
+You'll go from, "What in the world is going on here" to "Ah, right.
 Simple enough." in a matter of seconds.
 Or hours.
-However long it takes for Rei to untangle her own web of technical issues.
+However long it takes.

-Also, yeah.
-I did just throw in some topology homework to this letter [^ Actually, the unknotting problem is really fun to look into: CITE].
-Sue me.
-Oh, right.
-You can't.
-We don't have a court system.
-[END EDIT]

 Anyway, tangents on tangents aside, let me try to explain what was going on.